By Amelia Son, PTA

 Sciatica has many symptoms that are common and patients can have one or more of the following:

-- One Side or the Other: Sciatic usually affects one leg at a time, but in rare cases can affect both.
+- One Side or the Other: Sciatica usually affects one leg at a time, but in rare cases can affect both.

 - Numbness: Another symptom of sciatica is numbness and tingling down the leg.
 The numbness and tingling can travel down in the thigh and can also be felt as low as the foot.
 With the numbness and tingling, some patients have a feeling of weakness that can affect their daily lives.